mbbu/Review-16s-Analysis-Workflows/Review-Report.md

 * It took about 6 weeks

 2. Identifying gaps
-* While running we identified gaps using the following criteria:
+* While testing the pipelines, we identified gaps using the following criteria:
   - How easy are they to set up and use?
 Do they provide accessible documentation and tutorials?
   - Are they fast and easily scalable based on available compute resources?
   - Can they scale to the cloud?